 Students who do not meet the admissions criteria may be considered for admission on academic probation.
 Students in all degree programs, other than Nursing, must earn a first term GPA of 2.0.
 (Nursing students should see the RN-BSN Undergraduate Admission section for more program specific information).
-Also, students admitted on academic probation must successfully complete 67% of courses taken.
+Also, students admitted on academic probation must successfully complete 67% of courses taken in the probationary term which must include a minimum of 6 credits.
 Successful completion of courses does not include "F", "W", voluntary drops, or drops due to non-attendance.
 The student admitted on academic probation, who does not meet the minimum GPA requirement in their first term, will be suspended from the university and removed from all future courses.
-For more information about Academic Probation or Suspension, please see the Student Academic Progress section of this catalog.
+For more information about Academic Probation or Suspension, please see the Satisfactory Academic Progress section of this catalog.